Kay Hagan: 2014 election

 Hagan ran for re-election in 2014.
-The Washington Post considered her seat vulnerable.
+The Washington Post considered her seat shaky.
 The Fiscal Times reported that Hagan benefitted from a presidential election, with its higher voter turnout, in 2008 and that without one in 2014 the race appeared to be a toss-up.
 Hagan declined to attend ceremonies for President Barack Obama's January 2014 visit to North Carolina, deciding instead to remain in Washington for Senate votes.
-Pundits questioned whether Hagan was attempting to distance herself from the President, whose popularity in North Carolina had waned significantly after he won the state in his 2008 presidential bid.
+Pundits questioned whether Hagan was attempting to distance herself from the President, whose popularity in North Carolina had waned significantly after he won narrowly the state in his 2008 presidential bid.

 Hagan had been the target of numerous negative ads paid for by Americans for Prosperity, which had spent over $7 million on the race by the end of March 2014.
 As part of a $3 million offensive effort against those efforts in early 2014, the Senate Majority PAC released ads supporting Hagan.
 In July 2014, Hagan had the largest cash-on-hand advantage of any vulnerable Democratic senator.
 She was endorsed by Vice President Joe Biden.
 In September 2014, Bill Clinton announced plans to campaign for Hagan.
-Hagan faced Republican Thom Tillis and Libertarian Sean Haugh in the general election on Tuesday, November 4.
+Hagan faced Republican state House Speaker Thom Tillis and Libertarian Sean Haugh in the general election on Tuesday, November 4.
 Hagan declined to participate in a scheduled October 21 debate.
 She was a speaker at the state AFL–CIO convention.
 After a close race, Kay Hagan lost her bid for re-election by roughly 45,000 votes, or by 1.5%.